luukdv/prlx/README.md

 ### Styling

 This plugin is intented to be used for image backgrounds.
 There has to be a parent element (to hide the parallax overflow), and a child element.
 See example above.
 Naturally, some styling has to be involved.
 There isn't any bundled CSS file or activated style through JavaScript, to give as much freedom as possible.
-However, these are required style rules:
+However, these are the required style rules to work as intended:

 ```scss
 $parallax-space: 20%; // Example, can be anything